timetag/timetag.github.io/docs/workflow.rst

 if not using ready-made recipe

-Add time-tagger hardware
+Add time-tagger as Acquisition Device
 --------------------------

 Click the ``Acquisition Device`` button on the main screen to open a dialogue.
 Specify a relatable name, the number of physically available channels and the number of marker channels (specific to PicoQuant HydraHarp400).

-Add analysis instrument via “Instrument Designer”
+Add analysis instrument via Instrument Designer
 --------------------------------------------------

 Click the ``Instrument Designer`` button on the main screen to create a new analysis routine and open it in the Instrument Designer.